elliotgoodrich/trimja/README.md

 # trimja

+[Ninja](https://ninja-build.org/) is a fast build system commonly used to build large C/C++ projects.
+It does this by looking at a Ninja build file, which contains the build commands and describes dependencies between files.

-**trimja** is a command line utility to trim down [ninja build](https://ninja-build.org/) file to only those commands that are dependent or necessary for a specific subset of input files.
+**trimja** is a command line utility to trim down Ninja build files to only those commands that are dependent or necessary for a subset of input files.

 This can be used to **speed up CI** to create only those build artifacts that are affected by the current pull request.
 For example, a pull request updating